by Julie Trevelyan

 If you want to golf, relax under shade trees, or discover famous Melon Days after your rafting trip, this is the place to go.
 Every third weekend in September, show up to sample some of the best melons you’ll ever taste (no, really), compete in seed-spitting competitions, and see how small towns have some fun.
 Camping facilities available.
 Summer 6am-10pm. $5/Day Use, $16/Camping.
 (435) 564-3363

 The remote Maze District of Canyonlands is found in rugged, beautiful country south of Green River.
 Horseshoe Canyon harbors a world-class example of rock art panels and a great leg-stretcher of a hike.
 Mid-summer might be a bit brutal, but spring and fall can be wonderful times of year to explore this canyon and its ancient treasures in the form of pictographs.
 Guided ranger hikes available at certain times of the year.
 Open year-round; sometimes roads may be impassable due to weather.
-Camping available.
+Some of the best Green River Utah camping available.
 (435) 259-2652

 If you want to head straight to the “big town” (pop.
 5,000-ish), check out our short list of some activities in Moab.
 Find it 52 miles southeast of Green River.

-There are also some interesting things to do around teeny town Blanding, which actually has a little more to offer than you might imagine.
-Located 126 miles south of Green River, en route to Lake Powell, Capitol Reef National Park, Bryce Canyon National Park, Zion National Park.
+There are also some interesting things to do around teeny town Blanding, located 126 miles south of Green River Utah, which actually has a little more to offer than you might imagine!
+It is en route to Lake Powell, Capitol Reef National Park, Bryce Canyon National Park, Zion National Park.

 Written by Julie Trevelyan.